hexbatch/apple-core/core-docs/step-6-elements/element-overview.md

 Elements can have all the attributes of a parent turned off or on by an action.
 Elements have a live parent section that shows which parents are on.

-Elements can have other attributes added to them individually.
-These attributes can be either those are not in the element type, or can overwrite the attributes that are already live.

-Element owners can add in the extra attributes, or those who are in the user admin group.

 Elements have their aggregate values: bounds, affinities, allergies.
 This is the union of each.
 This also means that some elements cannot be taken to some locations or usable at some times.